Cities of Refuge

 Fleeing to the City of Refuge (Numbers 35:11–28).
 From Charles Foster, The Story of the Bible, 1884.

-The cities of refuge (ערי המקלט ‘ārê ha-miqlāṭ) were six Levitical towns in the Kingdom of Israel and the Kingdom of Judah in which the perpetrators of accidental manslaughter could claim the right of asylum.
-Maimonides, invoking talmudic literature, expands the city of refuge count to all 48 Levitical cities.
+The cities of refuge (ערי המקלט) were six Levitical cities in the Kingdom of Israel and the Kingdom of Judah in which the perpetrators of accidental manslaughter could claim the right of asylum.
+Maimonides, invoking Talmudic literature, expands the city of refuge count to all 48 Levitical cities.

 Outside of these cities, blood vengeance against such perpetrators was allowed by law.
 The Bible names the six cities of refuge as follows: Golan, Ramoth, and Bosor to the east (left bank) of the Jordan River; and Kedesh, Shechem, and Hebron on the western (right) side.

 Biblical regulations

+Cities of Refuge were established for those who had killed someone accidentally where there was no evidence that the person who had caused the death had a reason to hate the victim.
+The accidental killer was required to head to the safety of the City of Refuge or be subject to killing by the Goel Hadam, a relative who serves as the "blood avenger" of the victim, before he arrived there.
+After arriving in the City of Refuge, the killer was put on trial and was allowed to remain there if the killing was ruled accidental, or killed if the murder was ruled intentional.

 In Numbers

 In the Book of Numbers, the laws concerning the cities of refuge state that, once he had claimed asylum, a perpetrator had to be taken from the city and put on trial; if the trial found that the perpetrator was innocent of murder, then the perpetrator had to be returned under guard (for their own protection) to the city in which they had claimed asylum.
 This law code treats blood money as an unacceptable device that would compound the crime, insisting that atonement can only be made by the murderer's blood.

 Numbers states that no harm was allowed to come to the perpetrator once the Jewish high priest had died, at which point the perpetrator was free to leave the city without fear.